ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 | M1 efficiency cores | 2064 MHz | 4 | 4 | 11000 | 2750 | 1.33 | 2.8 |
 | [ODROID N2+](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md) | 2266 MHz | 6 | 6 | 9660 | 1610 | 1.4 | n/a |

 The MacBook 16" I'm typing this on has an [i7-9750H](https://ark.intel.com/content/www/de/de/ark/products/191045/intel-core-i7-9750h-processor-12m-cache-up-to-4-50-ghz.html) inside with 3.6 GHz base clock.
-Power consumption has been measured both on the wall (substracting idle from 'fully loaded') and according to averaged `powermetrics` output (60W-65W).
+Power consumption has been measured both at wall (substracting idle from 'fully loaded') and according to averaged `powermetrics` output (60W-65W).

 The Cisco server features 2 x [Xeon Gold 6248R](https://ark.intel.com/content/www/de/de/ark/products/199351/intel-xeon-gold-6248r-processor-35-75m-cache-3-00-ghz.html) with a TDP of 205W each which doesn't mean much until measured properly (TDP just like 'process node' is partially marketing BS).
 See the i7 directly above being a '45W TDP' labeled CPU drawing 60W-65W when running the 7-zip benchmark.

-Amazon's m6g.8xlarge instance is based on a Graviton2 CPU with A64 RM Neoverse N1 cores limited to 32 cores.
+Amazon's m6g.8xlarge instance is a virtual machine limited to 32 cores based on a Graviton2 CPU with 64 ARM Neoverse N1 cores.

 The ODROID N2+ Single Board Computer is equipped with an Amlogic S922X 12nm ARM SoC consisting of four Cortex-A73 'performance' cores clocking at 2.4 GHz and two Cortex-A55 efficiency cores at 2.0 GHz.
 All six cores working together end up with a 7-zip-MIPS score 10% lower compared to Apple's four efficiency cores.